20 Sources

 2

-.Dave Kleidermacher, Android's vice president of security and privacy, and Eugene Liderman, director of Android security and privacy product, emphasized that while an obvious strategy is to use AI tools to detect voice clones in calls, this strategy alone is insufficient
+Kleidermacher and Eugene Liderman, director of Android security and privacy product, emphasized that while an obvious strategy would be to use AI tools to detect voice clones in calls, this approach alone is insufficient

 2

 .
-It can have false positives and false negatives, but can also feed an endless arms race between attackers and defenders.
-"We're always looking at whether there is a provable way, something much higher confidence that we can do," Kleidermacher says2
+Such methods can produce false positives and false negatives, and can feed an endless arms race between attackers and defenders.
+"We're always looking at whether there is a provable way, something much higher confidence that we can do," Kleidermacher told WIRED2

 2